Author: Adelaide Burch

 Hunting Boots

 You also wouldn’t want to wear rubber hunting boots while stalking silently into bow range on a bedded buck.
 So, what factors go into making the best hunting boots?
-Discover top gear at Bugle For Elk for Hunting.

 Among a hunter’s most important pieces of gear are his boots.
 A great pair of boots allows him to climb steep, rugged terrain, walk long distances, wade swamps, and stalk silently into bow range on that bedded buck.
 If his feet are frostbitten or blistered, however, he will likely not be willing to stay out until dark on a turkey hunt or hike that final ridge for an elk.